KKZbinyakov/Historical-ciphers-app/README.md

 ## What is available in Historical-ciphers-app.

 Currently available in the Historical-ciphers-app are:
+- Affine ciphers;
-- Affine ciphers and simple substitution cipher;
+- simple substitution cipher;
 - Hill ciphers;
 - Vigener ciphers;
 - Magma cipher.